AlexWang-16/react-lex-plus/README.md

 The LexChat component has the following props available to you

-- botName (required - String) - The name of the bot as configured in AWS Lex
+- botName (required - string) - The name of the bot as configured in AWS Lex.
-- IdentityPoolId (required - String) - The cognito identity pool Id as configured in AWS cognito for the bot
+- IdentityPoolId (required - string) - The cognito identity pool Id as configured in AWS cognito for the bot.
-- placeholder (optional - String) - The placeholder text in the input textfield in the chat UI
+- placeholder (optional - string) - The placeholder text in the input textfield in the chat UI.
-- backgroundColor (optional - String) - The background color of the conversation portion of chat UI
+- backgroundColor (optional - string) - The background color of the conversation portion of chat UI.
-- height (optional - string) - The height of the chat UI
+- height (optional - string) - The height of the chat UI.
-- region (optional - string) - The AWS region of AWS Lex used (defaults to us-east-1 if not provided)
+- region (optional - string) - The AWS region of AWS Lex used (defaults to us-east-1 if not provided).
-- headerText (optional - string) - The text that shows up in the header
+- headerText (optional - string) - The text that shows up in the header.
-- headerStyle (optional - object) - An object that takes CSS styles to be applied to the header
+- headerStyle (optional - object) - An object that takes CSS styles to be applied to the header.
-- greeting (optional - string) - The initial message the bot sends to the user
+- greeting (optional - string) - The initial message the bot sends to the user.
+- debugMode (optional - bool) - Turn on or off debug mode to print the state of LexChat component; Defaults to false if not provided.
+- sessionAttribute (optional - object) - An object with session attributes to be passed to your chatbot in AWS Lex.

 ### Example